orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

 Process:
-- Inconsistency is statement of reprogrammability - or multiple levels of abstraction
+- Inconsistency is statement of reprogrammability - or multiple levels of abstraction - Overlapping multiple levels of description
 - Forced orbit around a point as default data structure, necessarily circular orbit
 - Want to allow for conflicting perspectives, of which aspects can still be invariant